 Nighttime Matters: New Study Finds Taking Blood Pressure Medication at Night May Offer Added Benefits

 High blood pressure—also known as hypertension—affects nearly half of U.S. adults and remains one of the leading risk factors for heart attack, stroke, and kidney disease.
-Managing hypertension is critical, but new research is changing what we know about when to take medication.
+Managing hypertension is critical, but new research and updated guidelines are reshaping what we know about the best ways to protect heart health.

 The American Heart Association (AHA) and the American College of Cardiology (ACC) teamed up with 11 other organizations to release new guidelines, published Aug.
 14 in the American Heart Association’s peer-reviewed journals Circulation and Hypertension, as well as in JACC, the flagship journal of the American College of Cardiology.